SHA-yann/Secured-Session-Tracker/README.md

 - implementing on the service layer and tests
 - implementing on the controller layer and tests

 ## Feature delete-user:DELETE (Agile) on branch feature/delete-user
 - implementing on the service layer and tests
 - implementing on the controller layer and tests

+Integration Test UserControllerIT to validate all the feautures through the API

+## Integrating spring security with jwt to secure endpoinds
+- adding JwtProvider: to generate jwt
+- setting authentication filter
+- configuring security: registering filter to spring security
+- adding DTOs for authentication
+- adding controller for authentication